 Yes, you read Da Nang, but unfortunately, there isn’t a train station in Hoi An yet.
 However, if you don’t mind adding another 45 to 60 minutes to your trip, this would be a great, safe, scenic route to take.
 Because getting to Hoi An from Da Nang train station isn’t too difficult.
 Check out our other article, How to get from Da Nang to Hoi An (& Vice Versa), for options.

-Hidden Hint: If going by train, then sit on the right side to have a clear view of the coastline.
+Hidden Hint: If going by train, then sit on the left side to have a clear view of the coastline.